soabase/soabase-halva/halva/src/main/java/io/soabase/halva/tuple/README.md

 }
 ```

+#### Tuplable instead of unapply()

+Scala has a magic method named unapply() that is used to deconstruct classes (in particular case classes) into a Tuple of fields (among other things).
+This type of magic is not possible in Java.
+Instead, Halva uses the `Tuplable` interface.
+Classes implement `Tuplable` and they can then be converted into Tuples containing the fields of the class.
+These can then be used in Halva's [For Comprehensions](../comprehension/) and [Matching and Extracting](../matcher/).

 #### Tuple Equality

 Tuples exist mainly for Halva's [For Comprehensions](../comprehension/) and [Matching and Extracting](../matcher/).
 Because of this, the Tuple `equals(Object)` method can behave in surpising ways.
 It is a loose equality checker and not an exact equality checker.
 In particular, calling `myTuple.equals(o)` does a deep equality check.
 If `o` is a single object, it is boxed into a Tuple so that Tuples always compare against other Tuples.
 Further, as individual items in the Tuple are compared, they are resolved/unboxed as appropriate.
 For example, if an item on the right of the equals sign or an item in the Tuple itself implements `Tuplable`, that item will be unboxed when comparing for equality.
 For example: